actions/actions-runner-controller/README.md

 By default the controller will look for runners in all namespaces, the watch namespace feature allows you to restrict the controller to monitoring a single namespace.
 This then lets you deploy multiple controllers in a single cluster.
 You may want to do this either because you wish to scale beyond the API rate limit of a single PAT / GitHub App configuration or to support multiple GitHub organizations with runners installed at the organization level in a single cluster.

-This feature is configured via the `--watch-namespace` flag (see Helm values documentation for configuring with Helm).
+This feature is configured via the controller `--watch-namespace` flag.
 When a namespace is provided via this flag the controller will only monitor runners in that namespace.

 You should install each controller in the same namespace as the runners it is in charge of as defined with the `--watch-namespace` flag.